Optimal error analysis of a non-uniform IMEX-L1 finite element method for time fractional PDEs and PIDEs: -norm estimate

 \section{$L^{\infty}$-norm estimate}

-When the convection coefficient $\boldsymbol{b}$ in (\ref{EllipticOperator}) is zero, a superconvergence in $H^1$-norm error estimate of $\theta^n$ and as a consequence when $d=2$, $L^{\infty}$ error estimate is derived in this section.
-Let us first obtain superconvergence for $\theta^n$ in $H^1$-norm.
-Substituting $\boldsymbol{b}=0$ in equation (\ref{H1errorestimateeqn2}) of Lemma~\ref{thetaestimate_h1norm}, we obtain the following estimate
+When the convection coefficient $\boldsymbol{b}$ in (\ref{EllipticOperator}) is zero, a superconvergence in $H^1$-norm error estimate of $\theta^n$ is derived, and as a consequence, an $L^{\infty}$ error estimate established for the 2D-problem (\ref{pide}) in this section.
+To obtain these results, we first establish a few auxiliary results. \begin{lemma} Under the assumptions in Theorem \ref{Regularity condition} and maximum temporal grid size restriction (\ref{timecondition}), there holds